POWER COHORT II DEMO DAY

 The outstanding POWER ladies pose with their cash prizes

 The judges meticulously scored each presentation, announcing the overall champion, whose remarkable performance during the training period and pitch secured her the coveted cash prize of UGX 1,000,000.
-This distinguished title was awarded to Najjemba Betty, the proprietor of Makapads.
-This groundbreaking initiative to end period poverty creates disposable sanitary products crafted from papyrus and recycled paper and sold at a friendly price of UGX 10,000 for a packet of 10 pads.
+This distinguished title was awarded to Najjemba Betty, the co-founder Malangala Cottage Factory that makes Makapads.
+This ground breaking initiative to end period poverty creates disposable sanitary products crafted from papyrus and recycled paper and sold at a friendly price of UGX 2,500 for a packet of 10 pads.
 It is found in Malangala Sub-County of Mityana District.

 Nassolo Suzan from EverGrow Organics came second.
 EverGrow Organics is a social enterprise established in 2022 to provide organic fertilizers alongside family planning information, products, and services to smallholder farmers in Mityana district.
 It aims to improve their yields and enable them to make better and informed choices, working towards achieving SDGs 2 and 5—zero hunger and Gender Equality.
 This business is found in Mityana District.